ovdlinden/collect-ts/docs/collections.md

 <a name="method-first-or-fail"></a>
 #### `firstOrFail()`

-The `firstOrFail` method is identical to the `first` method; however, if no result is found, an `Illuminate\Support\ItemNotFoundException` exception will be thrown:
+The `firstOrFail` method is identical to the `first` method; however, if no result is found, an `ItemNotFoundException` exception will be thrown:

 ```typescript
 collect([1, 2, 3, 4]).firstOrFail((value, key) => value > 5);